Zuehlke/machines-code-people/articles/build-rules.md

 The first rule combined with the third lead to the prioritization of command line usage.
 It doesn't mean we do everything just from the command line but that CLI is the first priority when adding features to the tools comprising the development environment.
 CLI is the one interface both humans and bots can operate with the same facility.

 The second rule's consequences are a bit more subtle.
-Avoiding inconsistencies between execution environments is a critical issue and to handle it correctly we need to introduce the concept of a consistent development environment (usually called the 'project VM' as we use virtual machines for encapsulation).
+Avoiding inconsistencies between execution environments is a critical issue and to handle it correctly we need to introduce the concept of a consistent development environment (usually called the 'project VM' as we use virtual machines for encapsulation - although at the time of writing containerization offers a less resource intensive approach for specific development scenarios).
 The challenge of maintaining and replicating such an environment unavoidably leads to the introduction of a provisioning (A.K.A. configuration management) tool such as Chef, Ansible or Puppet.

 ## Who does what